cirosantilli/git-tutorial/index.md

     ./copy 2

-There are two types of tags, annoted and lightweight (unannoted).
+There are two types of tags, annotated and lightweight (unannoted).

-Annoted tags have an associated message, author and creation date.
+Annotated tags have an associated message, author and creation date.

 You cannot give a tag twice: